marmotteio/marmotteio/README.md

 ## Upgrading

-When upgrading to a new version of Marmotte, please refer to our [UPGRADING.md](UPGRADING.md) file for version-specific instructions and potential breaking changes.
+When upgrading to a new version of Marmotte, please refer to our [UPGRADING.md](UPGRADING.md) file for version-specific instructions.

 ## Benchmarks

-For performance benchmarks and comparisons with other IT asset management solutions, see our [benchmarks page](https://marmotte.io/benchmarks).
+For performance benchmarks, see our [benchmarks page](https://marmotte.io/benchmarks).

 ## Code of Conduct

-We are committed to fostering an open and welcoming environment in the Marmotte community.
 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the behavior we expect from all community members.

 ## Final Notes

 Thank you for choosing Marmotte for your IT asset management needs.
-We're excited to see how you use it and look forward to your contributions to make it even better!
+We're excited to see how you use it and look forward to your contributions!

-For more information on Marmotte, please visit our [website](https://marmotte.io).
+For more information, visit [marmotte.io](https://marmotte.io).

 ---